DaveMitHut/Dotfiles/README.md

 The programs named here are all used in the i3 configuration.

-`pacman -S numlockx polkit scrot alsa alacritty mpd xss-lock i3lock-color ntfs-3g udisks2 alsa-utils feh ranger unzip`
+`pacman -S numlockx polkit scrot alsa alacritty mpd xss-lock i3lock-color ntfs-3g udisks2 alsa-utils feh ranger unzip neofetch`